PREP FOOTBALL: Nevada Union closes season with lopsided loss to Oak Ridge

 Recommended Stories For You

-Nielson, a three-year varsity starter, finished his senior year with 524 rush yards and six total touchdowns (five rushing, one receiving).
-The talented ball carrier finished his varsity career with 1,855 rush yards, 24 total touchdowns and an average per carry above 5 yards.
+Nielson, a three-year varsity starter, finished his senior year with 523 rush yards and six total touchdowns (five rushing, one receiving).
+The talented ball carrier closed his varsity career with 1,855 rush yards, 24 total touchdowns and a 5-yard per carry average.

 Leading NU's ground game against Oak Ridge was freshmen Jaxon Horne, who rushed the ball four times for a team-high 53 yards, including a 27-yard touchdown run in the fourth quarter.
 It was Horne's first game at the varsity level.